Endpoint Check

 3. Endpoint Check

-When setting up a point at which your customers can talk to you eMagiz offers various methods of creating such a point.
-One of those options is by hosting a SOAP Webservice in eMagiz that handles XML messages asynchronously or synchronously.
-One last check to perform before you can communicate with the external parties that the endpoint is available to receive messages and up and running.
+When setting up a point where your customers can talk to you, eMagiz offers various methods for creating such a point.
+One option is hosting a SOAP Webservice in eMagiz that handles XML messages asynchronously or synchronously.
+One last check to perform before you can communicate with the external parties that the endpoint is available to receive messages and is up and running.
 In this microlearning, we will learn how you can perform such a check.

-• Second part is the host (i.e. where is the endpoint running)
+- The second part is the host (i.e., where the endpoint is running)

-• These three things combined make up the first part of our endpoint that will vary per environment
+- These three things combined make up the first part of our endpoint, which will vary per environment

-• Following that we have a static remainder of the endpoint that is build up as follows: /{soap WS name}/{Id}/
+- Following that, we have a static remainder of the endpoint that is built up as follows: /{soap WS name}/{Id}/

-• If you want to get to the WSDL simply add the name of the WSDL (which is defined by the Id given to the "Dynamic WSDL" support object) and the .wsdl extension to the endpoint when viewing it in the browser
+- If you want to get to the WSDL, add the name of the WSDL (which is defined by the ID given to the "Dynamic WSDL" support object) and the .wsdl extension to the endpoint when viewing it in the browser

-As you can see the endpoint can be divided into two parts.
-One part is dynamic across environments and one part is static across environments.
-Let us first determine how we can find out the first part of our endpoint.
+As you can see, the endpoint can be divided into two parts.
+One part is dynamic across environments, and one part is static across environments.
+Let us first determine how to find the first part of our endpoint.

 3.1 HTTPS or HTTP

 We start at the top with the determination of HTTPS or HTTP.
-A simple rule of thumb is that when running in the eMagiz Cloud the endpoint starts with https:// and when the endpoint is running locally (i.e. on-premise) the endpoint starts with http:// (unless you secure it yourself, more on that later).
+A simple rule of thumb is that when running in the eMagiz Cloud, the endpoint starts with https://, and when running locally (i.e., on-premise), the endpoint starts with http:// (unless you secure it yourself; more on that later).

 3.2 Host

 The next part of the endpoint is the host.
-The host is effectively the (virtual) machine on which the endpoint is running.
-When hosting an endpoint in the eMagiz cloud the host part is the combination between the DNS left-most label on Route level and the cloudslot on which your environment is running.
+The host is the (virtual) machine on which the endpoint runs.
+When hosting an endpoint in the eMagiz cloud, the host part is the combination of the DNS left-most label on the Route level and the cloud slot on which your environment is running.
 The first part of the equation can be found under Deploy -> Architecture.
 The second part can be found under Deploy -> Properties by looking for the {technicalnameproject}.amqp01.host.
 You need to combine the two elements via a dash -.
-An example of this would then be spwbsrv-test-cloud0001.emagizcloud.com.
-In case of an on-premise installation, you should ask your customer what the IP address or DNS name is to connect to the machine on which your runtime is running.
-If the runtime is running locally on your laptop the host equals localhost.
+An example of this is spwbsrv-test-cloud0001.emagizcloud.com.
+In an on-premise installation, you should ask your customer what the IP address or DNS name is to connect to the machine on which your runtime is running.
+If the runtime runs locally on your laptop, the host equals localhost.

 3.3 Port and Path

-Whether or not the port needs to be defined to get to the endpoint is once again determined by the location.
-If the endpoint is hosted in the eMagiz Cloud the port is *not* part of the endpoint.
-However, when you host your endpoint locally the endpoint becomes part of your endpoint.
-Note that to make this piece work in the eMagiz Cloud you should set up your Route properly.
+The location determines whether or not the port needs to be defined to get to the endpoint.
+If the endpoint is hosted in the eMagiz Cloud, the port is *not* part of the endpoint.
+However, when you host your endpoint locally, the endpoint becomes part of your endpoint.
+Set up your route properly to make this piece work in the eMagiz Cloud.
 More on that in our Cloud Management courses.
-You can determine the port, for the endpoint or the route, by navigating to the infra flow of the runtime through which you host your SOAP web service.
-In the infra flow you can also find the remainder of the path to get to the WSDL location.
+You can determine the port for the endpoint or the route by navigating to the infra flow of the runtime through which you host your SOAP web service.
+You can also find the remainder of the path to the WSDL location in the "infra flow."

-In the infra flow there is a support object of the type "Dynamic WSDL".
-In here you see the default location of the hosted SOAP endpoint, which is http://localhost:${entry.connector.ws.port}/ws/{soap WS name}/.
+The infra flow has a support object of the type "Dynamic WSDL".
+Here, you see the default location of the hosted SOAP endpoint, which is http://localhost:${entry.connector.ws.port}/ws/{soap WS name}/.
 Based on this, you can find the WSDL by adding {Id}.wsdl to the URI.
 In this example, when hosting the SOAP web service on-premise, a valid URI would be http://localhost:8099/ws/soapgn3-connector/soapgn3-connector.wsdl.

 4. Key takeaways

-• Second part is the host (i.e. where is the endpoint running)
+- The second part is the host (i.e., where the endpoint is running)

-• These three things combined make up the first part of our endpoint that will vary per environment
+- These three things combined make up the first part of our endpoint, which will vary per environment

-• Following that we have a static remainder of the endpoint that is build up as follows: /{soap WS name}/{Id}/
+- Following that, we have a static remainder of the endpoint that is built up as follows: /{soap WS name}/{Id}/

-• If you want to get to the WSDL simply add the name of the WSDL (which is defined by the Id given to the "Dynamic WSDL" support object) and the .wsdl extension to the endpoint when viewing it in the browser
+- If you want to get to the WSDL, add the name of the WSDL (which is defined by the ID given to the "Dynamic WSDL" support object) and the .wsdl extension to the endpoint when viewing it in the browser